How To Prepare Your Accounting Practice For The “Post-Coronavirus World”?

 April 06, 2020

-The world is facing an epic crisis.
 I don’t think anybody around the world could have been prepared for what’s happened recently.
 COVID-19’s effects were much more severe than we might have expected and we all know the peak is yet to come.

 Thousands of companies are financially or operationally affected.
 The world we know will change in many aspects.
 Everything will be OK in the end, but different.
 And the accounting industry will not remain untouchable.

 Everybody is talking about how to protect your business during this period.
 We want to look even further.
-Now is the time to prepare your CPA practice for what is to come after overcoming the crisis.
+Now is the time to prepare your accounting practice for what is to come after overcoming the crisis.
 And the premises “You need to make money, no matter how bad the economy is” still makes sense, especially in the crisis like this one..

 The number one reason why a lot of CPA’s fall during the hard times is their aversion to changes.
 Accordingly, flexibility and willingness to “accept and adapt” to the new situation is the main difference-maker in the industry.